sriramyapanja/ReelBreak-app/README.md

 # ReelBreak 🌵

-A mindfulness-driven behavioral game that transforms subconscious social media scrolling into moments of awareness, reflection, and gentle self-interruption—without restriction or shame.
+A mindfulness-driven behavioral game that transforms subconscious social media scrolling into moments of awareness, reflection, and gentle self-interruption.

 **You're not competing to scroll less.
 You're playing to notice more.**